anemirovsky/redcap-external-modules/docs/official-documentation.md

 ### Available developer methods in External Modules

-Listed below are methods that module creators may utilize for storing and managing settings for their module.
+Listed below are the publicly supported methods that module creators may utilize in their modules.
+Do not reference any other methods or files (like the *ExternalModules* class) in any module, as they could change at any time.
 Since the module class will extend the *AbstractExternalModule* class, these methods can be called inside the module class using **$this** (e.g., `$this->getModuleName()`).

 Method  | Description
 ------- | -----------